Are you planning a budget trip on the continent and want to know how much will backpacking Europe cost? Look no further.

-While Europe is home to some very expensive cities such as Zurich or Geneva, there are a number of places where you can visit while pinching pennies to the max and still get the most out of the destination.
-So what is the real cost of backpacking Europe?
+While Europe is home to some very expensive cities and countries, there are several places where you can visit while pinching pennies to the max and still get the most out of the destination.
+So how much should you plan to budget for your backpacking adventure?

-Obviously, you can expect each country, town, and city in Europe to vary in costs of living — with the prices in capital cities generally being higher than those in smaller cities and towns.
-However, the prices listed in this article are an average, meant to be used as a guideline for you to figure out your backpacking Europe cost.
+Obviously, you can expect each country, town, and city in Europe to vary in costs — with the prices in capital cities generally being higher than those in smaller cities and towns.
+However, the prices listed in this article are an average, meant to be used as a guideline for you to figure out your average budget.

 All prices are listed in Euro.
 To find the current exchange rate in your own currency click here.